-Ares has historically focused on investments in middle market companies and we expect to benefit from this experience.
-Our investment adviser will use Ares' extensive network of relationships with intermediaries focused on middle market companies, to attract well-positioned prospective portfolio company investments.
-In addition, our investment adviser will work closely with the investment professionals of the Ares Capital Markets Group, who oversee a current portfolio of investments in over 300 companies, maintain an extensive network of relationships, and possess valuable insights into industry trends.
+Ares has historically focused on investments in middle market companies and we will benefit from this experience.
+Ares Capital Management will use Ares' extensive network of relationships with intermediaries focused on middle market companies, including management teams, members of the investment banking community, private equity groups and other investment firms with whom Ares has had long-term relationships.
+We expect this network will enable us to attract well-positioned prospective portfolio company investments.
+In particular, Ares Capital Management will work closely with the Ares' Capital Markets Group investment professionals who oversee a portfolio of investments in over 300 companies and provide access to an extensive network of relationships and special insights into industry trends and the state of the capital markets.